CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

  There are three key differences between the deduplication designs.
 In the Universal Pipeline,
 - Deduplication will now happen during the Convert Step instead of the Receive Step.
 - Deduplication will only consider a hash of key fields instead of the entire submitted item.
-- Deduplication will only consider hashes from the same sender in the last year.
+- Deduplication will only consider hashes from the same sender within the last year.

 ## Deduplication Workflow Design
 The Convert Step is where the UP’s deduplication workflow will live.
 See [Deduplication Workflow Placement](#deduplication-workflow-placement) for its context within the Convert Step.